jewettaij/visfd/README.md

 **filter_mrc** is a stand-alone program which uses many of the features of the **visfd** library.
-It is typically used for
+It was intended to be used for
 [membrane (surface) detection](https://www.ncbi.nlm.nih.gov/pubmed/24625523),
 filament (curve) detection (*available soon*), and